mobisola-babatunde/MediTrack/README.md

 ### Lessons Learned:

+- **User-Centric Design is Crucial:** Throughout the development process, user feedback from both patients and healthcare providers highlighted the importance of simplicity and ease of use.
+This insight informed design decisions, underscoring the need to prioritize user experience, particularly for less tech-savvy individuals.
+- **Balancing Features and Core Functionality:** It became apparent that focusing on core features, such as medication reminders and provider monitoring, was more valuable than overloading the app with additional features.
+This decision not only streamlined development but also ensured that the app remained user-friendly while addressing its primary objectives.
+- **Importance of Compliance and Security:** Integrating HIPAA-compliant features added complexity to the development process, but it was essential in building trust with healthcare providers and ensuring data privacy for patients.
+Prioritizing security early in the design phase saved time and mitigated risks later in development.
+- **Real-World Testing Provides Valuable Insights:** Testing in real-life scenarios with actual users led to crucial design changes that enhanced usability.
+This highlighted the importance of validating theoretical assumptions with practical, real-world user feedback.

 ### Future Plans
-1. **Adherence report:** This feature is deferred to later iterations to maintain focus on the core needs.
+1. **Adherence report generation for healthcare providers:** This feature is deferred to later iterations to maintain focus on the core needs.
 1. **Medication intake tracking:** While useful, this feature is not prioritized for the initial version.

 ### Contributing